 Distance: User Location and Business Proximity

-Distance measures how far potential search results are from someone searching.
-The proximity of your address to the search location ranks as the third most crucial factor in local pack rankings.
+Distance measures how far potential search results are from the user searching.
+The proximity of your address to the searcher’s location ranks as the third most crucial factor in local pack rankings.

-Google handles distance calculations based on query type:
+Google handles distance calculations based on the query type:

 - Searches without location terms (“restaurants near me”) use the searcher’s current location

-- Location-specific searches (“restaurants in Chicago”) prioritize businesses in that area
+- Location-specific searches (“restaurants in Chicago”) prioritise businesses in that specific area

-Your business has a better chance of appearing in local pack results when it’s closer to the searcher.
+However, your business will always have a better chance of appearing in local pack results when it’s closer to the searcher.

 Prominence: Reviews, Citations, and Online Presence

-Prominence shows how prominent your business is online and offline.
-Google looks at:
+Reviews and local citations show Google how prominent your business is online and offline.
+Google often focuses on:

 - Review ratings—businesses with high scores (4-5 stars) have a substantial advantage